-The recent explosion of digital technology has changed how we experience the world.
+The (still-recent!) explosion of digital technology has changed how we experience the world.
 When was the last time you listened to a CD?
 Caught a taxi?
-We’re willing to bet you stream your music and use Uber or Lyft.
-The marketing world has shifted to digital too.

 That shift has put new stressors and challenges on today’s CMOs.
 Challenges like digital transformation, new business accountabilities, and the need to pivot company culture towards customer centricity.
 The Strategic Marketing Operations Function has evolved to meet these challenges, helping CMOs become agents for change in their firms.

 Let’s talk specifically about the challenges facing CMOs today: